xddinside/flavorflow/README.md

 ### Test Prompts

 I have some rice, lentils, and classic indian masala, ginger.
-I also have bread, cheese, butter and sauces like ketchup, mayonnaise, and chipotle sauce. what can I make that'd be filling?
+I also have bread, cheese, butter and sauces like ketchup, mayonnaise, and chipotle sauce. what should i make for dinner, something that'd be filling?

 ### Stuff to implement